 Financial assistance is available in the form of scholarships and fellowships (see Awards section of this Calendar) and through the Department in the form of graduate assistantships and contract research (available for Canadian students and students holding valid work permits).
-The assistantships are normally available to students registered full time; funding is not normally provided for students registered part time.
+The assistantships are normally available to students registered full time in thesis programs; funding is not normally provided for students registered part time or in MEng programs.
 Summer assistance can usually be arranged for students without scholarship support who continue their research full time through the summer months.
 Further information is available on the Department's home page.